Helping businesses to become more energy efficient to cut costs and carbon

 find out more

-The Eastern New Energy project is led by the University of East London, with a wider partnership comprising 23 organisations.
+The South East New Energy project is led by the University of East London, with a wider partnership of supporting organisations.

 The PECT project team brings together a wealth of knowledge and experience in this field.
 The organisation previously supported over 270 businesses and identified £1,400,000 of cost savings and 6,500 tonnes of carbon savings that could be realised through recommended actions, through the Business Energy Efficiency programme.

-The Eastern New Energy project is receiving up to £5,127,158 of funding from the England European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.
-The Ministry of Housing, Communities and Local Government is the Managing Authority for European Regional Development Fund.
+The South East New Energy project is receiving funding from the European Regional Development Fund as part of the European Structural and Investment Funds Growth Programme 2014-2020.

 Established by the European Union, the European Regional Development Fund helps local areas stimulate their economic development by investing in projects which will support research and innovation, small to medium sized enterprises, create jobs, supporting local community regenerations and the creation of a low carbon economy.